 Bee pollen is a food and acts more effectively when taken at mealtimes and especially combined with fruit.
 Start gradually (½ tsp.) a day and work your way up to 1-3 tablespoons by the end of four weeks.
 Consider adding a spoonful of bee pollen at breakfast, preferably with a piece of fruit to enhance its effect.

 If you think you might have sensitivity to pollen or a history of hay fever, try this simple test.
 Place a few granules in your mouth and wait 2 minutes.
 If you experience no symptoms (watery eyes, runny nose, sneezing), chew slowly and swallow.
 Wait another 24 hours and monitor your body for any symptoms.
 If you don’t experience any, gradually increase as stated above.

 Always buy local to ensure you’re building up an immunity to the plants in your area.
 Ask your farmer, or look for a label that states it is mold and pesticide free.
 Choose a bottle with good color variety to make sure they come from different plants.
 This improves the bee pollen’s nutrient profile.

 Store your fresh bee pollen in the refrigerator — sunlight and heat can destroy bee pollen’s nutrient value.
 It should keep well for up to a year if stored properly.

-Important note: If you have a history of anaphylactic shock or highly allergic to bee stings, it’s best to avoid bee pollen.
+Important note: If you have a history of anaphylactic shock or are highly allergic to bee stings, it’s best to avoid bee pollen.
 Also, bee pollen may cause increased bleeding if taken with certain blood thinners like warfarin.
 If you’re pregnant, breast-feeding, or on blood thinners, please check with your doctor before consuming.